Win10

 Fedora

-keys do not work with dnf
+If the gpg keys do not work with dnf:

 rpm --import /etc/pki/rpm-gpg/RPM-GPG-KEY*